Skip to Content

 A. Add/Drop/Withdrawal Date.

-Courses may be added or dropped without penalty up to the end of the drop/add period designated in the Law School calendar.
-Following this date, students may withdraw from a course without penalty up to the end of the withdrawal period designated in the USC Master Schedule of Classes.
-A grade of “W” will be recorded on a student’s transcript, but the grade will not affect a student’s grade point average.
-Students withdrawing after the “withdraw without penalty” date will receive a grade of “WF”.
-A “WF” is treated as an “F” in computing a student’s grade point average.
-Note: No student will be permitted to drop or withdraw from courses that would result in the student taking less than 12 hours without written approval of the Associate Dean for Academic Affairs.
+First-year students may not drop or add courses from their assigned schedules.
+Upper-level students may drop or add courses without penalty up to the end of the drop/add period designated in the Law School calendar.
+Following this date, upper-level students may withdraw from a course without penalty up to the end of the withdrawal period designated in the USC Master Schedule of Classes.
+A grade of W will be recorded on a student’s transcript, but the grade will not affect a student’s grade point average.
+Upper-level students withdrawing after the “withdraw without penalty” date will receive a grade of WF.
+A WF is treated as an F in calculating a student’s grade point average.

 B. Auditing.